SDBrett/personal-blog/content/post/2021-01-27-kubernetes-operators.md

 Scaling the number of pods providing our database service requires updating the service to add or remove new members.
 This kind of task is where operators can leverage application logic to automate the process.

+## Custom Resources

+Custom resources extend the Kubernetes API by adding a new end point to the collection of API objects.

+A custom resources specification is defined in an object called a Custom Resource Definition (CRD).
+The CRD provides the Kubernetes API with metadata, data structure and validation information required to implement a new resource end point.

+An operator applies at least one custom resource during deployment.

 ## The Control Loop